mozilla/bigquery-etl/docs/reference/recommended_practices.md

   - Should delay column deletes until the next other backfill
     - Should use `NULL` for new data and `EXCEPT` to exclude from views until dropped
-- After running the backfill, is important to validate that the job(s) ran without errors and the execution times and bytes processed are as expected.
+- After running the backfill, it is important to validate that the job(s) ran without errors and the execution times and bytes processed are as expected.
   Here is a query you may use for this purpose:
   ```sql